quisibran/qbmediaworks/content/pages/index.md

             borderRadius: x-large
             flexDirection: col
         type: FeaturedItem
-      - title: Feature Item Three
+      - title: Videography
-        tagline: This is the tagline
+        tagline: ''
-        subtitle: This is the item subtitle
+        subtitle: From recording to editing and everything in between
         text: >
-          Learn from the tutorial and build your first awesome Netlify Create site.
+          After conversation with you, our customer, we will devise a plan to effectively bring your ideas to life through videography.
+From weddings to sports videos, we can make it happen!
         image:
           url: /images/abstract-feature1.svg
           altText: Placeholder image